Redfern Aboriginal Children's Services: People

 Jenny Munro began working at the Aboriginal Children's Service as a trainee bookkeeper and then as administrator in 1979.
 She was also actively involved in advocacy for policy change with regards to Aboriginal children.
 She was a member of the Secretariat of National Aboriginal and Islander Child Care (SNAICC) in its early days, and one of its first chairpersons.
 Her husband, Lyall Munro Jnr, also worked at ACS at some point.

-Vilma Ryan has worked at the Aboriginal Children's Service, being a voice and guide for hundreds of Aboriginal Children caught up in the court system and working towards getting them placed in foster home care with Aboriginal carers.
-She has also sat on the board of directors at Redfern's Murrawina Preschool and has long been a vocal advocate for Aboriginal education.
-In 2000 she was a torch bearer for the Sydney Olympics.
-Her long time indigenous activist and being a proud Wiradjuri woman has seen her being recognised with a 2012 NSW Seniors Week Achievement Award.
+Vilma Ryan worked with the Aboriginal Children's Service, where she served as a voice and guide for hundreds of Aboriginal children involved in the court system, advocating for their placement in foster homes with Aboriginal carers.
+She also served on the board of directors of Redfern's Murrawina Preschool and was a longstanding advocate for Aboriginal education.
+In 2000, she was a torch bearer for the Sydney Olympic Games.
+Her long-standing activism and pride in her Wiradjuri heritage were recognised when she received a 2012 NSW Seniors Week Achievement Award.

 Sylvia Scott was born on a mission in Cowra.
 Working with Aboriginal women she founded Murrawina pre-school for Aboriginal children, one of the first Aboriginal-run organisations in Sydney, where she served as their president for 17 years.
 In the 1980s Scott also set up a general skills program at Petersham TAFE and worked at the Children's Hospital Camperdown as an Aboriginal health worker.
 She died in hospital aged 83 in 2011.